dougeby/IntuneDocs/intune/apps-add.md

 ## Apps that are added automatically by Intune

 Previously, Intune contained a number of built-in apps that you could quickly assign.
 Based on Intune customer feedback, we removed this list, and the built-in apps are no longer displayed.
 However, if you have already assigned any built-in apps, the apps remain visible in the list of apps.
 You can continue to assign the apps as required.

+## Troubleshooting app installation

+On Microsoft Intune MDM-managed devices, sometimes app installations can fail.
+When these app installs fail, it can be challenging to understand the failure reason or troubleshoot the issue.
+The **Managed Apps** under each individual device lists the apps that have been delivered via Intune MDM.
+Inside the node, you'll see a list of app install states.
+If you select an individual app, you'll see the troubleshooting view for that specific app.
+In the troubleshooting view, you'll see the end-to-end lifecycle of the app, such as when the app was created, modified, targeted, and delivered to a device.
+Additionally, if the app install was not successful, you'll be presented with the error code and a helpful message about the cause of the error.

 ## Next steps